ssbc/ssb-validate2-rsjs/web/README.md

 `wasm-pack build --target web`

 The tool can also compile for alternative target environments.
 See the [deployment guide](https://rustwasm.github.io/docs/wasm-bindgen/reference/deployment.html) for more information.

+## Tests

+Tests for single-author and multi-author messages are included.
+These tests are defined using [jasmine](https://jasmine.github.io/index.html) and are executed with [karma](http://karma-runner.github.io/6.3/index.html).
+The tests and related artifacts, such as JSON messages, can be found in the `web/test` directory.
+Test configuration for `karma` can be found in `karma.conf.js` in the root of this repo.

 ## Useful Documentation